Harley-Davidson is a major US maker of motorcycles and seller of

 year; Harley-Davidson Financial Services contributes the remainder

-Harley-Davidson's Touring, Dyna, Softail, and Sportster are
+Harley-Davidson's Touring, Dyna, Softail, Street, and Sportster

-configuration), while its V-Rod sports a 60-degree "V"
+"V" configuration), while its V-Rod sports a 60-degree "V"

 configuration twin-cylinder engine that is liquid cooled.

 The company also makes special editions for peace officers and

 firefighters.
 Its products and related lifestyle are supported by

 H.O.G.
 (Harley Owners Group).
 Harley also supports a rental and

 tour program market, and a rider training program known as Riders

 Sales and Marketing